 Address: Pecatu, South Kuta, Badung Regency, Bali, Indonesia

 Uluwatu is probably the most famous temple in Bali.
 That’s why I wanted to see it from the first days on the island.
 After we stayed in Kuta, we rented a scooter and headed south, among hundreds of cars and other scooters.
-In short, an unspeakable traffic from which we feel very happy that we have escaped unhurt.
+In short, unspeakable traffic from which we feel very happy that we have escaped unhurt.

 There are two main entrances to the temple, one to the south and one to the north, and access to the interior is done exclusively with a sarong and a sash.
 The road from the entrance to the temple itself takes a few good minutes.
 The moment we reached the edge of the 70-meter-long precipice from which we could admire the immense beauty of the Indian Ocean was the first time I really felt that the Bali love was inevitable.
 Although a very touristy place, Uluwatu has a magnificent location on the western side of the island, being the ideal place to watch the most beautiful sunsets, so the crowd of tourists becomes an insignificant factor.
 Also after the evening, the Kecak groups are also dancing, but we have not been able to witness them, but I have heard that it is a real pleasure to look at them.

 In addition to the dancers, there are also some other entertainers who make their living in the trees and the temple fences.
 They are prepared to steal your valuables anytime and anyhow and will act just like robbers, each member having an essential role in committing the offense.
 I’m talking about the cute, mean monkeys from Uluwatu, whom I watched in action, with much amusement and sympathy towards the victim, while they were stealing the sunglasses of tourist.
-So, I found out how you can get your goods back because the woman (victim) was lucky enough to have an employee of the complex next to her in that moment.
+So, I found out how you can get your goods back because the woman (victim) was lucky enough to have an employee of the complex next to her at that moment.
 The foolish little monkey was offered a bag of some food, when she lost sight of the glasses, being quickly recovered by the employee.

 From a religious point of view, Uluwatu is considered one of the six most significant temples on the island, but also the place where the three divine forces, Brahma, Vishnu, and Siva, have joined together, becoming a whole.
 Uluwatu is dedicated to the deity Siva Rudra, considered to be the protector of all the elements and aspects of life in the universe.
 Though hard to believe, in view of their habits against ethics and morality, besides divine forces, the little monkeys are also seen as proctors against evil influences.
 It seems that the pair of glasses was one of these forces: D